-The project highlights the importance of integrating sustainability principles into business education.
-By doing so, the project prepares students to contribute to sustainable development and align with SDG 4's emphasis on relevant skills.
+The Innovation for Society project highlights the importance of integrating sustainability principles into business education.
+By doing so, the project prepares students to contribute to sustainable development, and aligns with SDG 4's emphasis on relevant skills.

 Collectively, these projects embody the faculty's holistic approach to SDG 4.
 They emphasize lifelong learning, inclusivity, and adaptability, ensuring education remains relevant to evolving societal needs.
 The information generated from these projects is invaluable to government agencies, executives, entrepreneurs, educational institutions, and the interested public.
-They offer insights into crucial aspects of changing job markets, facilitating effective human resource planning and development.
+Moreover, they offer insights into crucial aspects of changing job markets, facilitating effective human resource planning and development.

-These projects not only respond to the challenges of today but also illuminate the path to future-ready education, empowering individuals and organizations to thrive in an ever-changing world.
+These projects not only respond to the challenges of today but also illuminate the path to future-ready education, empowering individuals, and organizations to thrive in an ever-changing world.